-11.1.8 It appears that a deliberate attempt to get it admitted by Shri Vankar that the B/L has been manipulated / forged has been made by the investigators since Shri Bharat during the panchnama has revealed that he is the Manager and all import related work is looked after by Shri Mohit and not him whereas in the statement it appears as if Shri Bharat was himself handling all the work of import in person which is not the fact in present case.
+11.1.8 In answer to Q8 of his statement he has admitted that he has filed the Cargo manifest in accordance with the 'Final B/L' received by them on email and thereby has agreed that the Original Copy of Bs/L as submitted by the importer are valid and final and not the 'Verify Copy' of Bs/L retrieved by the investigating officers.
+It appears that a deliberate attempt to get it admitted that the B/L has been manipulated / forged has been made by the investigators since Shri Bharat during the panchnama has revealed that he is the Manager and all import related work is looked after by Shri Mohit and not him whereas in the statement it is implicated that Shri Bharat used handle all the work of import in person which is not the fact in present case.
 Hence, it appears that his statement is in contradiction to his own depositions made during panchnama and facts on record and thus is totally unreliable and inadmissible.

-11.1.9 From perusal of the Original B/L submitted by the Importer and 'Verify Copy' of B/L recovered from the email of the it is evident that the name of the Vessel and Voyage No etc. are different in both the Bs/L for which no clarification has been brought on record either through statements or through evidences as to why the details are different and in which vessel the goods have sailed.
+11.1.9 From perusal of the Original copies of B/L submitted by the Importer and 'Verify Copy' of Bs/L recovered from the email of the it is evident that the name of the Vessel and Voyage No etc. are different in both the Bs/L for which no clarification has been brought on record either through statements or through evidences as to why the details are different and in which vessel the goods have sailed.
 The investigating officer / agency has not taken the efforts / pain to even write an email to the office of shipper at Port of Loading or to the exporter asking them about the details as to on which vessel the consignment has left and on what date the containers were handed over to the shipping line by the exporter to prove the case of department.